droe/example.kext/README.md

 ## Bugs

--   `Mk/kext.mk` only compiles c sources at this point (but you might think that abominations such as C++ do not belong in kernelspace anyway).
+-   `Mk/kext.mk` only compiles c sources at this point, not C++ or Objective-C.